 This most likely means you have a higher sleep needs baby and may need to adjust your schedule for shorter awake times.

-Have a Good Sleep Enviornment
+Beginning Babywise: Have a Good Sleep Environment

 Make the place where the baby sleeps for naps as much like the night sleep conditions as you can.
-Get black out curtains to keep the room dark.
+Get blackout curtains to keep the room dark.

 By keeping the pre-sleep ritual consistent at all sleep times the baby will learn when they get swaddled and you start singing that song then it’s time for them to sleep!

-Setting Baby Up For Sucess: Stay Home
+Setting Baby Up For Success: Stay Home

-I tell family and friends to get their fill of our new babies during the first couple weeks because once it’s time to set up the schedule, we get strict about it!
+I tell family and friends to get their fill of our new babies during the first couple of weeks because once it’s time to set up the schedule, we get strict about it!

 Just like with anything else in life, the more consistent you are with keeping the routine for your baby, the more successful you will be.

 Having nap time at home in their crib will ensure the baby sleeps more soundly and will better help for you to get to know your baby and understand their individual sleep cycle.

 Starting Babywise: Don’t Cry It Out

 Help the baby get to sleep (although it’s fine to let them fuss a bit and see if they will fall asleep on their own too!) and know that next nap to make sure to put them to bed earlier!

 That way they are ready to get in the bed exactly at the right time!
 You also don’t need to do cry it out mid-nap yet.
 Again, the sleep hierarchy!
 If the baby wakes mid-nap then go in and soothe to get them back to sleep!

-Know the Wonder Weeks
+How to Start Babywise: Know the Wonder Weeks

 It is times when your baby is going through developmental leaps and knowing when they occur helps to know when your baby might struggle with sleep and be fussier than normal.

 During Wonder Weeks I did a lot more comforting than usual and just helped my babies get through the stage, once it passed things went back to normal with no issues.

 It’s important to know about the Wonder Weeks but

 How to Start Babywise: Cluster and Dream Feed

-This is typically a fussy time of the day any way for little ones so why not just keep them happy and fed?
+This is typically a fussy time of the day anyway for little ones so why not just keep them happy and fed?
 Plus by “stocking up” on eating close to bedtime, it helps the baby stay full longer in the night.

 The sample schedule in Babywise has a “late evening” feeding.
 This is also known as the “dream feed.”
 You wake the baby to eat, but you don’t have any awake time following this scheduled feeding.

 Both of my children, so far, slept through the night at 8-9 weeks old and it happened for the first time on nights I accidentally slept through the dream feed.
-Therefore, I typically stop doing them around that age!

-Starting Babywise: Sample Schedule
+How to Start Babywise: Sample Schedule

 Here is a Babywise sample schedule from when my daughter was two-three weeks old, this Baby Wise Schedule can help get you started as it shows her Babywise Sleep Schedule at 3 Weeks Old: